UPDATED FOR 2024: Tibet is home to 5 of the world’s 14 highest peaks. Read on for info on how to get to these peaks.

 Contact us for FREE Tibet travel planning

-For current travel regulations in Tibet, go to the following link: 2021 Tibet Travel Update
+For current travel regulations in Tibet, go to the following link: 2025 Tibet Travel Update

 The Land of Snows is the travel blog of Himalaya Journey, a leading travel/adventure company that combines the expertise of North American, Tibetan, Nepali and Bhutanese staff.
 We are the experts in Himalayan travel as we have many decades of experience traveling, climbing and trekking in Tibet, Nepal, Bhutan and Ladakh (India).
 Use us for free trip planning, what travel routes to take, when to go, How to get to Tibet and more!
-Contact us at: thelandofsnows@gmail.com.
+Contact us via our info@thelandofsnows.com

 What are the Highest Mountains in Tibet?